Product bundling: Software

 In the computer industry, bundled software is distributed with another product such as a piece of computer hardware or other electronic device, or is a group of software packages which are sold together.
 Software which is pre-installed on a new computer is an example of bundled software.
 For example, as of 2017, most desktop, laptop and mobile computers are bought pre-loaded with various software and software applications ("apps").
 A pack-in game is a form of bundled software.

 Early microcomputer companies varied in their decision to bundle software.
 BYTE in 1984 observed that "Kaypro apparently has tremendous buying and bargaining power", noting that the Kaypro 10 came with both WordStar and Perfect Writer, plus "two spelling checkers, two spreadsheets, two communications programs and three versions of BASIC".
+(Perfect Software won the contract by charging much less than the cost of producing the software, part of a price war among business-software companies that almost resulted in Perfect's collapse in 1984.)
 Stating that year that a computer that weighs 30 pounds "really isn't very portable", Creative Computing concluded that "the main reason that the Osborne was a success was not that it was transportable, but that it came with a pile of bundled software".
 Compaq, by contrast, did not bundle software, stating that "You remove the freedom from the dealers to really merchandise when you bundle in software ...
 Why should you be constrained to use the software that comes with a piece of hardware?
 I think it can tend to inhibit sales over the long run."
 MacWrite's inclusion with early Macintosh computers discouraged developers from creating other word processing software for the computer.
 Many companies sold multimedia upgrade kits—a CD-ROM drive, sound card, speakers, and what Computer Gaming World described as "a boatload of bundled software"—during the mid-1990s.